Toasted Seeds = Tasty Dish103

 - Toast our Pickling Spice (with mustard, coriander, and dill seeds) before adding it to the brine of your next batch of pickled veggies.

-- A quick toast of our Shrimp & Crab Boil will kick start the blend’s mustard and chile flavors.
+- A quick toast of our Seafood Boil will kick start the blend’s mustard and chile flavors.
 Boiled shrimp or parboiled ribs work well with this blend.

 - For an intensely flavored baking spice, toast our Mulling Spices (with allspice berries and cardamom seeds) and then grind them to use in place of cinnamon or pumpkin pie spice in your favorite baked goods.